 A white-label online community platform designed for older people (“white label” means your name is displayed, not ours).

-Create a social community and maintain a catalog of on-demand programs to keep your participants supported whether your are closed for a pandemic, inclement weather, renovations.
+Create a social community and maintain a catalog of on-demand programs to keep your participants supported whether they are homebound or you are closed (… for a pandemic, inclement weather, renovations, whatever the case).
 Your clients can take you with them when they travel!